Easy Milk Chocolate Frosting for Birthday Cakes and Cupcakes

 Cocoa powder

-Unsweetened natural cocoa gives a classic chocolate flavor.
-Dutch-process cocoa produces a darker color and a slightly smoother taste.
-Either works, though natural cocoa gives a more familiar “birthday cake icing” profile.
+Unsweetened cocoa powder provides the chocolate flavor.
+Natural cocoa gives a classic, familiar chocolate taste.
+Dutch-process cocoa creates a darker color and a slightly smoother flavor.
+Either one works, but natural cocoa often feels more like the flavor of traditional birthday cake icing.

 Powdered sugar